AndrewJBateman/angular-news-app/README.md

 ## General info

-* Uses the model-view-viewmodel (MVVM) of Angular to bind the remote data that is stored in objects in our application template.
+* Uses the model-view-viewmodel (MVVM) of Angular to bind the remote data that is stored in objects in the application template.
 The component plays the part of the controller/viewmodel.
 The template represents the view.

 ## Screenshots